-The New York State Education Department’s Office of Professions is seeking candidates for an Investigative Specialist 2 (Professional Conduct) position in the Office of Professional Discipline in Harlem.
-The incumbent will work under the general direction of an Investigative Specialist 4 (Professional Conduct) and will supervise and direct Investigative Specialists 1.
-The duties of this position include, but are not limited to, the following:
+The New York State Education Department’s Office of the Professions is seeking candidates for an Investigative Specialist 2 (Professional Conduct) position in the Office of Professional Discipline.
+The incumbent will work under the general direction of an Investigative Specialist 4 (Professional Conduct) and will supervise and direct Investigative Specialist 1s.
+Duties of this position include, but are not limited to, the following:

-- Supervise and direct Investigative Specialists 1 in the investigation of allegations of violations of
+- Supervise and direct Investigative Specialist 1s in the investigation of allegations of violations of

 - Evaluate information gathered in all phases of investigations to determine the scope or direction of the

-- Make recommendations to the Investigative Specialist 4 relative to case dispositions; and
+- Make recommendations to the Investigative Specialist 4 (Professional Conduct) relative to case dispositions; and

-- Ensure the accuracy and timely submission of required reports, and for administrative tasks as assigned.
+- Ensure the accuracy and timely submission of required reports and administrative tasks as assigned.

-Reassignment: Candidates must have one year of permanent non-competitive or 55b/c service as an Investigative Specialist 2 (Professional Conduct).
+Reassignment: Candidates must have one year of permanent non-competitive service as an Investigative Specialist 2 (Professional Conduct).